rspendl/tezedge/light_node/README.md

 ### (Optional) parameters
 ```
 #Max number of threads used by database configuration.
-If not specified, then number of threads equal to CPU cores.
+If not specified, then number of threads will be equal to number of CPU cores.
 --db-cfg-max-threads <NUM>
 ```